ananya7rai/Yahoo-Finance-stock-predictor/README.md

 # Stock Prediction Model #
-In this project, I designed and implemented a machine learning model for predicting the future value of stocks based on historical price data and market indicators.
+In this project, We designed and implemented a machine learning model for predicting the future value of stocks based on historical price data and market indicators.
 - - - -

 ### Dataset Details ###
-- Yahoo Finance - I used Yahoo Finance's dataset and the YFinance Python library for stock data.
+- Yahoo Finance - We used Yahoo Finance's dataset and the YFinance Python library for stock data.
 The dataset provides open, high, low, and close prices of every trade day for major listings on Nasdaq.
-I divided the dataset into train (65%) and test (35%) sets for predicting stock values.
+We divided the dataset into train (65%) and test (35%) sets for predicting stock values.
 - - - -

 ### Proposed Architecture ###
-I used TensorFlow's Sequential Model with LSTM and Dense layers for stock prediction, focussing on Apple and Microsoft stocks.
+We used TensorFlow's Sequential Model with LSTM and Dense layers for stock prediction, focussing on Apple and Microsoft stocks.
 - - - -

 ### Method ###